Shotbow/fudawiki-files/hanafuda/games/kekoro.md

 # Yaku

 **For each yaku completed in Kekoro, take 15 points from each opponent**, i.e. you gain 15 points and they each lose 15 points.

+Most yaku in this game come in pairs of Ribbon and non-Ribbon variants; however, Four Seven Eight and Ten Seven Eight only have Ribbon forms.
 |Name of Yaku|Composition|
 |:---:|:---:|
 |**Mist Island** - 霧島 [きりしま, *kirishima*]|[![Plum Blossom with Bush Warbler](/sheldonchen-cards/20.svg#hanafuda-card =50x)](/en/hanafuda/suits/plum-blossom#bush-warbler)[![Paulownia with Phoenix](/sheldonchen-cards/120.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#phoenix)[![Wisteria with Cuckoo](/sheldonchen-cards/40.svg#hanafuda-card =50x)](/en/hanafuda/suits/wisteria#cuckoo-with-crescent-moon)|